These familiar brand names were located within the boundaries of Downriver at one time or another during the last fifty-plus years.

 "America's Steak Expert" would prove to be the first chain to challenge Bonanza and Ponderosa Downriver for the best steak experience.
 It would have locations in Taylor and Riverview.

 Neisner Five & Dime

 Unique in its Midwestern market, virtually everyone over age fifty has a story about the Wyandotte and Lincoln Park locations.
 An early 1970s attempt at expansion proved to be their undoing locally.

 Sveden House and Duff's may predate it, but the first true long-term family-style buffet chain Downriver would last nearly two decades, with two locations, under two different names.

 A long-time national chain which would only locate Downriver for a few short years.
 It replaced Howard Johnson's in Southgate from 1973-1976, itself was replaced by Ted's Place from then into the 1990s.

 This gas station chain still exists today in the south.
 Known for their "Fire Chief" brand of gasoline, Texaco had many locations Downriver, but all had moved into memory by the 1990s.

-Detroit-based (formed 1928) brothers Isadore & Leon Winkleman were ahead of their time, focusing their long-term plans on suburban stores, a practice not common until the 1950s.
+Detroit-based (formed 1928) brothers Isadore & Leon Winkleman were ahead of their time, focusing their long-term plans on suburban stores, a practice not commonplace locally until the 1950s.